Macros

-Macros are user-defined shortcuts to commands you regularly want to repeat.
-For example, you can create a macro that shouts a battle cry which is automatically followed by a commonly used attack.
-Instead of typing all of the commands over and over again as you play, you can just type one short command instead.
+Macros are custom shortcuts for frequently repeated commands.
+For example, you can create a macro that has your character shout a battle cry and automatically perform a commonly used attack.
+Instead of repetitive typing during gameplay, you can use a single short command

-For quick access, these saved rolls and commands can be added to the Quick Bar or Token Actions.
+For quick access, you can add these commands to your Quick Bar or Token Actions.

 Creating and Editing Macros

-Go to the "Collections" tab (housed under the small dotted-list image) in the Sidebar.
+Go to the "Collections" tab which is housed under the small dotted-list image in the Sidebar.
 To enter a macro, first type what you want to call the command.
 Example: "test".
 Then to the right, put in the command.
 This could be typed text, a roll, or emote.
 Press "Enter" after this information to save the command.

 To call a Macro, type # and the command (e.g. #test) and press enter.